OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 ### Scenario 2 - Estimating RoC for each level with smoothing of data

 We do the same as in Scenario 1 but now we smooth the community data before calculating RoC.
-This may be usefull to mitigate the error of measumerments.
+This may be useful to mitigate the error of measurements.
 Specifically, we will add `smooth_method` = “shep” (i.e. Shepard’s 5-term filter).

 ``` r
 scenario_2 <-